 Understanding our gap

 At Queensland Country, we use an external remuneration tool which assesses skills/knowledge, complexity of a role and Accountability to determine salaries.
 Additionally, we look at industry salary data for positions to ensure our remuneration is competitive and relevant in the current market.
-We actively monitor and review both our gender pay gap and pay equity gap, including as part of our annual Performance and Remuneration Review process.
+We actively monitor and review both our GPG and pay equity gap, including as part of our annual Performance and Remuneration Review process.
 Our Remuneration Management Committee which includes our CEO are active in monitoring our salaries aiming to take positive action to adjust where necessary.
 Each year we undertake an equity process for our grades and roles so as to address any unexplained “in role” gender inequity.

-Aims and Action Plan
+Aims and Action plan

 We take seriously our commitment to making Queensland Country a place where women want to work and are valued.
-This is highlighted by our achievement of being awarded the Best Workplaces for Women in the Great Place to Work for 2023.
+This is highlighted by our achievement of being awarded the Best Workplaces for Women in the Great Place to Work for 2025.

 - Inclusive bias-free recruitment practices.